These past few months of winter have felt a little short on sunshine, both literally and metaphorically.

 Take these two-bite teacakes - they're a bite like edible sunshine, a perfect antidote to these grey days.

-They’re dense and sweet, with crispy golden edges and a slightly chewy centre, with a knock-you-upside-the-head lemon flavour that’s amplified by a final brushing of lemon syrup.
+They're dense and sweet, with crispy golden edges and a slightly chewy centre, with a knock-you-upside-the-head lemon flavour that's amplified by a final brushing of lemon syrup.
+It's like pure spring sunshine in a handy two-bite format.

 These simple cakes started off as a serendipitous accident - a Martha Stewart recipe for lemon-lime tea cakes that neglected to include a very important "divided" after the sugar measurement, which in turn resulted in me adding a double-dose of sugar in the batter.